Work out strategies to draw global manufacturers to India: FM to industry | Headlines

 ''Even as they are headquartered there, it might be useful for them to think of sourcing many things from here and producing from here at least for markets in this part of the globe,'' Sitharaman said at an event here.

+It is to be noted that many economists and experts have opined that India should focus on services instead of blindly following the China model of manufacturing-led growth.

+The service sector, particularly the IT-driven service segment, has already made a big impact, to the extent that today 60 per cent of the GDP is contributed by the sector, she said while addressing Ficci's 95th annual general meeting.

-Asking the industry to look at innovations by startups and find ways to scale them, the minister said India will continue to focus on manufacturing and newer areas of services.
+She underlined the need to strengthen manufacturing and asked the industry to look at innovations by startups and find ways to scale them.

 As the world transitions into clean energy, the domestic industry could face higher tariffs by the developed countries, Sithraman said.